- Course Evaluations, Spring 2015

 Welcome to Amherst College!
 The Music Department offers an exciting array of performance opportunities for students of all levels and backgrounds.
 These include four choral groups, an orchestra, a jazz ensemble, a contemporary music ensemble, classical chamber music groups, jazz combos, early music, world music, and opera and musical theatre.
 We would like to invite you to participate in our performance program and in the many concerts to be given during the year.

-Please plan to attend the Music Orientation Meeting at 5:00 p.m. on Sunday, September 1, 2013 in Room 3, Music Center.
+Please plan to attend the Music Orientation Meeting at 11:30 a.m. on Sunday, August 31, 2014 in Room 3, Music Center.
 We look forward to meeting you, discussing our programs, and answering your questions.
 Pizza will be served after the meeting.
 Descriptions of our performance groups are below and information about taking individual lessons can be found at the attached link.

 MUSICAL PERFORMANCE OPPORTUNITIES

 The Amherst College Choral Society is made up of four ensembles: The Concert Choir (men and women), the Women's Chorus, the Men's Glee Club, and the Madrigal Singers.
-Half credit is available for the first three ensembles, directed by Mallorie Chernin, Director of Choral Music.
+Half credit is available for the first three ensembles, directed by Mallorie Chernin, Director of Choral Music and Senior Lecturer.
 The fourth group, the Madrigal Singers, comes from within the Choral Society and is student directed.
-No previous experience is necessary - all that is needed is a voice and a willingness to commit to two rehearsals each week plus performances.
+No previous experience is necessary - all that is needed is a voice and a willingness to commit to two rehearsals each week in the evenings plus performances.
 The schedule this year includes the traditional concerts on Family Weekend and Homecoming Weekend in the fall, and each group's individual spring concert at the end of the year.
 Don't miss an opportunity to have fun and enjoy music making with a great community!

-Auditions for the Choral groups will be held Saturday, August 31 through Tuesday, September 2 in room 3 of the music building.
+Auditions for the Choral groups will be held Saturday, August 30 through Tuesday, September 2 in room 3 of the music building.

 Check the bulletin board next to Room 3 in the Music Building for further information.
-Any student wishing to sing with the Choral Society at the Opening of the College Convocation on Monday, September 2 is cordially invited to do so.
+Any student wishing to sing with the Choral Society at the Opening of the College Convocation on Monday, September 1 is cordially invited to do so.
 A short rehearsal will be held on Monday morning at 10:00 a.m. in Room 3 of the Music Building.
-If you have any further questions, please contact Mallorie Chernin, Director of Choral Activities at 413-542-2484 or by e-mail at firstname.lastname@example.org or contact Assistant Director Joseph Taff by e-mail at email@example.com.
+If you have any further questions, please contact Mallorie Chernin, Director of Choral Activities at 413-542-2484 or by e-mail at email@example.com or contact Assistant Director Jordan Hugh Sam e-mail at firstname.lastname@example.org.

 INSTRUMENTAL MUSIC, NEW MUSIC